ryutaaoki/TEDxInJapan/googlescript/README.md

 Manage the spreadsheet :
 ------------------------

-If you take a look at the bottom of the spreadsheet, the script that you have run, has created two more sheets in your spreadsheet.
+If you take a look at the bottom of the spreadsheet, the script that you have run, has created three sheets in your spreadsheet:
+  + TEDx Events
+  + Blacklist Twitter
+  + About Page Content

 #### TEDx Events :
 Represent the sheet with all datas about TEDx Events.